jeffscottbrown/grails-core/UPGRADE7.md

 - [GROOVY-10621](https://issues.apache.org/jira/browse/GROOVY-10621)
   - Primitive booleans will no longer generate the form of isProperty & getProperty.
 They will only generate isProperty()
 - [GROOVY-5169](https://issues.apache.org/jira/browse/GROOVY-5169)  [GROOVY-10449](https://issues.apache.org/jira/browse/GROOVY-10449)
-  - Fields with a public modifier were not considered a property in groovy 3, but are now.
+  - Fields with a public modifier were not returned with MetaClassImpl#getProperties() in groovy 3, but are now.